oVirt/ovirt-site/source/blog/2016-07-18-annotations-consolidation-blog.html.md

 ---
 title: Editable Field Annotations Consolidation
 author: phbailey
-tags: community, news, documentation, infrastructure
+tags: community, documentation, infrastructure
-date: 2016-06-20 14:00:00 EST
+date: 2016-07-18 16:00:00 CET
+comments: true
+published: true
 ---

-Robust functionality with minimum verbosity and complexity is a goal for which developer’s often strive.
-To that end, we have refactored the annotations used to indicate which fields are editable for hosts and VMs.
+Robust functionality with minimum verbosity and complexity is a goal for which developers often strive.

+To that end, we have refactored the annotations used to indicate which fields are editable for hosts and virtual machines.

+READMORE

 ## The Problem